tucher/JsonFusion/README.md

 Works with forward-only input iterators; you can parse from a stream or byte-by-byte without building a big buffer first.

-Plays well with -fno-exceptions / -fno-rtti style builds
+Plays well with -fno-exceptions / -fno-rtti style builds.

+**Configurable dependencies**: By default uses state-of-the-art float parsers/serializers.
+Define `JSONFUSION_USE_FAST_FLOAT=0` to depend only on PFR + stdlib (`std::strtod`/`std::to_chars`), reducing binary size for embedded builds.

+**Tested on real embedded platforms**: Proof-of-concept builds confirmed working on RP2040 (Raspberry Pi Pico), ARM Cortex-M7, and ESP32 toolchains with recent GCC versions.
+Static containers with annotations compile successfully.

 ### C Interoperability